Article 2 – Confidentiality and Privacy

 -

-Exception: Alcohol and drug treatment participants may verbally revoke authorization to disclose information obtained from alcohol and drug treatment programs.
+Exception: Substance use disorder (SUD) treatment participants may verbally request to revoke authorization to disclose information obtained from SUD treatment programs.
 Verbal authorizations and revocations must be documented and maintained in the health record.

 -